 4. SPOON 2 tablespoons of batter into each paper cup.
 Bake for 15-20 minutes, or until a toothpick inserted into the center comes out mostly clean (with only a few dry crumbs).
 Remove the cupcakes from the pan(s), and cool completely on a wire rack.
 When cool…

-5. CUT a small well in the top center of each cupcakes, using the point of a sharp knife.
+5. CUT a small well in the top center of each cupcake, using the point of a sharp knife.
 Fill but don’t stuff the well with cherry preserves, and replace the top portion of the cupcake.
-(Nibble on the well pieces or keep them in a plastic snack bag to toss on ice cream or yogurt.)
+(Nibble on the well pieces you’ve removed, or keep them in a plastic snack bag to toss onto ice cream or yogurt.)

 6. MAKE the frosting.
 Using a hand mixer, beat the butter on medium speed until fluffy.
 Gradually beat in the confectioner’s sugar; then beat in the cream until the frosting reaches your desired spreading consistency.
 Then beat in the preserves or food color to tint pink.
 Garnish and serve.